Birth of an NPC (part 2)

-At this point, the creative director, the art director, the character artist, and myself (narrative director) met to review the characters and adjust them before the artists drew the first concepts.
+At this point, the creative director, the art director, the character artist, and myself (narrative director) met to review the characters and adjust them before their concept art was drawn.
 The purpose of these meetings was to establish some guidelines for the artists to follow, such as gender, size or world of origin; but it also worked as a review of what we had so far.
-This was a very important step, where we had to make sure that the characters were unique and coherent with the world we were building.
+This was a very important step, as we had to make sure that the characters were unique and coherent with the world we were building.

 Sgt.
 Swole didn't change much.
 We were fine with any gender or species, but we knew we wanted Swole to be large and muscular.
-It was suggested Swole’s species could be something that you wouldn't usually expect to be large and muscular, such as an insect.
+It was suggested that Swole’s species could be something that you wouldn't usually expect to be large and muscular, such as an insect.
 I believe Buzzwole from Pokémon Sun / Moon was brought up as an example of what we were aiming for.
 And Terry Crews was still a big reference.

-Dr. Sam Squatch was one of the most defined characters we had, as we already knew what we wanted his name, species, and gender to be.
+Dr. Sam Squatch was one of the most defined characters we had so far, as we already knew what we wanted his name, species, and gender to be.
 However, the artists noticed that we were planning several buffed characters with large silhouettes, such as Swole, and explained that they they wanted to make Sam a smaller size.

-Ser Gunsalot's main change was the she became Lady Gunsalot.
-We realized that a warrior character similar to Game of Thrones's Brienne of Tarth or Vikings’ Lagerthawas much more interesting, plus we already had a buff dude in Sgt.
+Sir Gunsalot's main change was the she became Lady Gunsalot.
+A warrior character similar to Game of Thrones's Brienne of Tarth or Vikings’ Lagertha sounded much more interesting, plus we already had a buff dude in Sgt.
 Swole.
-A problem with Gunsalot that the artists had to tackle was that we wanted a character that looked like a knight, but we were trying to make characters as different from humans as possible to showcase the world we were building.
-So we suggested to draw her with features different from other characters, and maybe something like horns.
+A problem with Gunsalot that the artists had to tackle was that we wanted a character that looked like a stereotypical knight, but we were trying to make characters as different from humans as possible to showcase the world we were building.

 The Janitor, we realized, had become an obstacle.
 Some changes in the game's story required a clue that could be solved by a computers expert (which we didn't have) and no clue required a janitor.
 So we scrapped the character and came up with a new one — a Hacker who worked for RIFT.
 Art was given a lot of freedom with the Hacker.
 Some of the suggested ideas were an arrogant robot, a young girl who loves cats, a guy with a computer as a head (inspired by Saga's Prince Robot IV), a Lovecraftian being from a fully-digital Earth...